Validating the Public Safety Assessment

 McLean County, Illinois: There was moderate evidence for the overall validity of the PSA scales in McLean.
 Most validation techniques (simple plots, logistic regression, balanced accuracy measures, and area under the curve for NCA and FTA) provided either moderate or strong evidence for validity, while the remainder (correlations, area under the curve for NVCA) provided weak evidence of validity.
 No technique suggested invalidity.
 Analyses by gender and race were inconclusive.

-The two additional reports will post when available.
+One additional report will post when available.

 The Research Team